Cynthia Rylant: Career and later years

-Rylant followed her inaugural effort with six more picture books based on her childhood experiences.
+Rylant followed her inaugural book with six more picture books based on her childhood experiences.
 Her 1983 book, Miss Maggie, deals with themes of aging.
 Her first poetry collection, Waiting to Waltz: A Childhood (1984), was also autobiographical, based on both happy and sad events or on people she knew, drawing universal emotions from the incisive portraits.
-Rylant became interested in writing poetry when she read some poetry in college by David Huddle.
+Rylant became interested in writing poetry when she read some poems by David Huddle in college.
 She said of his Paper Boy, that the strong characters were "People whose lives are hard but are proud of who and what they are."
 In 1985, Rylant decided to write full-time.
 Her first novel, A Blue-eyed Daisy (1985), describes a year in the life of a young girl, including such events as her first kiss and the funeral of a classmate, and her relationship with her father, who, like Rylant's real-life grandfather, is injured in an accident and loses his job.
 Her 1986 book, The Relatives Came, describes how she slept on the floor when company visited.
-The same year, she published one of her most well-received books, A Fine White Dust.
-This young adult novel portrays a boy who becomes a disciple to a charismatic preacher, leaving his parents and friends.
+In the same year, she published one of her most well-received books, A Fine White Dust.
+The young adult novel portrays a boy who becomes a disciple to a charismatic preacher, leaving his parents and friends.
 When the preacher runs off with a young woman, the boy, despite his feelings of betrayal, strengthens his faith in God and discovers a more realistic view of human nature.
 The book was named a Newbery Honor book.